 Effective forecasting also requires well organized, experienced personnel.
-Liberty will determine where CECONY has located forecasting responsibility and how it has coordinated forecasting needs and outputs among its electric, gas, and steam businesses.
-Liberty will also examine the affects that the New York System Operator (ISO) has on load forecasting at CECONY, and how the company has accommodated that role in its own processes and activities.
+Liberty will determine where National Grid has located forecasting responsibility and how it has coordinated forecasting needs and outputs.
+Liberty will also examine the effects that the New York System Operator (ISO) has on load forecasting at National Grid, and how the company has accommodated that role in its own processes and activities.

 - 1. Forecasting should be supported by comprehensive, accurate models that are sufficiently robust to address the drivers and uncertainties faced by the company. - 2.
-These models should be subject to continual revision, and updating. - 3.
-Forecasting should be conducted by well-trained and experienced personnel familiar with the capabilities and limits of models used, with recent and likely changes in the economic and other factors that affect load in the serving area, with recent experience at other similarly situated enterprises, and with the differences in factors that affect CECONY's electricity, natural gas, and steam businesses. - 4.
+These models should be subject to continual revision, and updating.

+- 3. Forecasting should be conducted by well-trained and experienced personnel familiar with the capabilities and limits of models used, with recent and likely changes in the economic and other factors that affect load in the service area, and with recent experience at other similarly situated enterprises. - 4.
 The accuracy of forecasts should be checked and appropriate adjustments made to future forecasts and methods. - 5.
 To the extent that forecasting depends upon different organizations, there should be strong integration of efforts to assure consistency of assumptions, timely inputs, and coordination of results. - 6.
 Forecasts should reflect public policies and guidelines for demand- and use-affecting programs, should include robust estimates of their effects, and should address their uncertainties fully. - 7.
-Forecasting for the electric, gas, and steam businesses should use consistent assumptions, be conducted on a reasonably contemporaneous basis, and recognize interdependencies. - 8.
-Forecasts presented to the Commission for use in regulatory proceedings should be current, use consistent input with those used for internal forecasting purposes, and sufficiently transparent to support adequate stakeholder and Commission review. - 9.
+Forecasts presented to the Commission for use in regulatory proceedings should be current, use consistent input with those used for internal forecasting purposes, and sufficiently transparent to support adequate stakeholder and Commission review. - 8.
 Company forecasting processes and results should be consistent with what is needed for effective coordination with NYISO's role in forecasting for the state.

 - 1. Examine and test the models used to make forecasts through review of user documentation, interviews, reviews of outputs, and sample runs. - 2.
 Evaluate the accuracy of recent forecasts, and identify the reasons for any significant variances between them and actual results. - 3.
 Review the availability and inclusion of weather variables. - 4.
 Review any recent changes in the forecasting processes and the reasons for each one. - 5.
-Evaluate methods for assuring data are complete and reliable.

-- 6. Determine if forecasts are probabilistic, e.g., expected projection, probable high projection and low projection. - 7.
+Evaluate methods for assuring data are complete and reliable. - 6.
+Determine if forecasts are probabilistic, e.g., expected projection, probable high projection and low projection. - 7.
 Examine forecasts recently used in regulatory proceedings for consistency with those used internally. - 8.
-Identify NYISO's role in forecasting and determine how CECONY has tailored its forecasting structure, content, timing, and other factors to reflect that role. - 9.
-Determine what public policies and requirements and what CECONY programs exist with respect to demand and energy usage reduction. - 10.Determine who is responsible for the development and implementation of such programs at CECONY and how those resources involve themselves in forecasting their likely impacts. - 11.Examine the methods used to forecast and bound the uncertainties associated with such programs - 12.
+Identify NYISO's role in forecasting and determine how National Grid has tailored its forecasting structure, content, timing, and other factors to reflect that role. - 9.
+Determine what public policies and requirements and what National Grid programs exist with respect to demand and energy usage reduction. - 10.Determine who is responsible for the development and implementation of such programs at National Grid and how those resources involve themselves in forecasting their likely impacts. - 11.Examine the methods used to forecast and bound the uncertainties associated with such programs. - 12.
 Evaluate the term of the forecast for relevance with recent weather trends.